SiliconLabs/zigbee_applications/zigbee_battery_monitor/README.md

 **On the Coordinator device side**
 1. The Coordinator periodically hears a report from The end device.
-2. Analys the power configuration report to get the battery voltage.
+2. Analyze the power configuration report to get the battery voltage.

 ## Gecko SDK version ##
-Gecko SDK Suite 4.2.2
+Gecko SDK Suite 4.4.0

 ## Hardware Required ##